mimafogeus2/react-managed-update-component/README.md

 ## Installation
 **react-managed-update-component** is available as an NPM package.
 Simply run `npm install react-managed-update-component` and start using it :)

+## Version 2.0 Change
+The default difference function is a simple `a !== b` instead of a deep, value-based comparison.
+The previous default function is available by importing and using it in a configuration.

 ## What is it?
 **react-managed-update-component** allows you to easily configure which props and which fields of the state should trigger a render when changed, and how to detect this change.